 Highlights from the talk:

-Train yourself to be non-emotional about your business.
 She cites the example of former White House Communications Director George Stephanopoulous.
 When challenged, he would lower his voice so folks would be forced to listen to him.
 The key is always stay calm and non-emotional.
 Develop this superpower through meditation and breath work.
 Learn to play the long game.
 Be consistent.
 List what worked.
 List what didn’t work.
 Keep iterating.

 Have a Brand Book.
 Founders should have a brand book that outlines the DNA of your company.
 In it should be answers to the following questions: What are your values?
 Customer personas.
 What’s your voice?
 How do you interact with customers/employees.
 Testimonials/case studies/focus groups attesting to the value of the work you’re doing.
 Why does what you do matter?
 Put support systems in place for when people leave.